Life Sciences Academy

 - is familiar with the organisation of the Graduate School of Life Sciences;

-- has a detailed view on his/her future as MSc;
+- has a detailed view on their future as MSc;

-- is introduced into the Utrecht Life Science community;
+- is introduced into the Utrecht Life Sciences community;

-- has made a flying start in building his/her Life Sciences network.
+- has made a flying start in building their Life Sciences network.

 Part B: Navigation Towards Personal Excellence (NTPE)

-- is able to reflect on his/her own development and study career;
+- is able to reflect on their own development and study career;

-- is able to reflect on his/her current qualities and skills, and gain insight in those that need further development during your MSc;
+- is able to reflect on their current qualities and skills and gain insight in those that need further development during their MSc;

-- is able to study craft (make the right choices for your future resume);
+- is able to compose a study plan and make appropriate choices for their future resume;

-- is able to prepare his/her career perspectives and career path / envision your future.
+- is able to prepare their career path and envision future perspectives.

 Part C: Broadening Life Sciences